kylephillips/unit-switcher/readme.txt

 Unit Switcher provides your users with a way to choose and display their preferred unit of measurement on the fly.
 The user's preferred unit of measurement is saved via session, cookie, or none – configurable under the plugin settings.

 One example of usage would be for a real estate listing website.
 If land size is stored as acres, it may be helpful to provide a method for users to toggle between acres and kilometers squared as their preferred method of measurement.
+Another example may be a recipe site, where it may be helpful to provide users with a way to toggle between ingredient measurement units.

 Units may be added as needed, along with alternate units and the conversion formulas.